LordMurasama/irl-iOS-Mac/README.md

-4.2.c - Open up a Terminal Window and enter command `cd /Users/`yourusername`/Documents/Stream/NOALBS` where **yourusername** = your username on the MAC and the Path to the folder, if you have a different one.
+4.2.c - Open up a Terminal Window and enter command `cd /Users/`yourusername`/Documents/Stream/NOALBS` where **yourusername** = your username on the Mac and the Path to the folder, if you have a different one.
 Then hit **Enter** `mv env .env` and hit **Enter** env File should now vanish in Finder *(You can show it in Finder by pressing* **Command + Shift + .** *)*

-4.2.c - For NOALBS to respond to our Chat commands we need to give access to a Twitch Account.
-Once you logged in with your preferred Account in Twitch, click on this **[Link](https://b3ck.com/twitch/oauth)**, then hit **Authorize with Twitch** and copy the whole Code from the website
+4.2.c - For NOALBS to respond to our Chat commands, we need to give access to a Twitch Account (it is suggested to create an alt Twitch account and use that for the following; you can enable the creation of additional accounts from your Twitch Settings under Security and Privacy and toggling on "Enable additional account creation".
+Make sure to /mod this account.
+Once you are logged in with your preferred Account in Twitch, click on this **[Link](https://b3ck.com/twitch/oauth)**, then hit **Authorize with Twitch** and copy the whole Code from the website

 <img src="https://github.com/user-attachments/assets/d668b651-5f7e-45b3-9e1a-e26eb5174b19" height="300">
 <img src="https://github.com/user-attachments/assets/44ca3f4b-4ea8-47a8-868e-180fc5c62ba7" height="130">